Call of Duty: Modern Warfare 2 release date confirmed for October

 "Task Force 141 makes its massive return with a global squad of iconic veterans," reads a blurb published alongside the trailer.
 Confirmed Operators include Modern Warfare fan-favorite Simon "Ghost" Riley, Captain John Price, John "Soap" MacTavish, Kyle "Gaz" Garrick, and the newcomer, Colonel Alejandro Vargas of the Mexican Special Forces.

 The teaser trailer also seems to confirm the date of Call of Duty: Modern Warfare 2's full reveal: June 8, the day before Summer Game Fest kicks off.
-Assuming this tease is what it appears to be, we're likely in for a hefty trailer with gameplay and presumably a ton of other details.
+It's likely then that we'll get a full trailer with gameplay and likely a ton of other details.